mohittiwari98/Supermarket-automation-/README.md

 1.every user login with their id
 2.Every user have their own dashboard.

-3.shop owner play major role
+3.shop owner play major role in supermarket automation software